Guide

 MATCH (you:Person {email: 'you@company.com'})-[e:EMAILED]-(them:Person)

-WITH you, them, count(e) AS email_count
+WITH you, them, count(e) AS emails

 OPTIONAL MATCH (you)-[m:MET_WITH]-(them)

-WITH them, email_count, count(m) AS meeting_count
+WITH them, emails, count(m) AS meetings

-ORDER BY relationship_score DESC LIMIT 20;
+ORDER BY score DESC LIMIT 20;

 Next steps